WimPouw/putting_in_the_effort_CABB/README.md

 # Putting in the effort
-Code and data for project 'putting in the effort' by Sara Bögels, Tianyi Li, Marlou Rasenberg, Lotte Eijk, Wim Pouw1
+Code and data for project 'Putting in the effort: Predicting communicative work based on joint communication effort and conceptual affordances' by Sara Bögels, Tianyi Li, Marlou Rasenberg, Lotte Eijk, Wim Pouw

 # Contact
 sara.boegels@donders.ru.nl